How do I advertise my vacancy?

 • L1 entry programme ‘Pathways to Apprenticeships’ - aimed at 16-18yr olds- 1-year course preparing learners for the world of work or an apprenticeship in their chosen framework

 • Traineeship- aimed at 16- 23yr olds.
 You may find some vacancies advertised as ‘Traineeships’.
 These are unpaid vacancies that can last between 6 weeks and 6 months aimed at helping young people improve their employability and get paid work, or progress onto an apprenticeship.
-Learners will received a ‘Certificate of completion’ and reference, when they have finished the Traineeship.
+Learners will receive a ‘Certificate of completion’ and reference when they have finished the Traineeship.

 What is an apprenticeship?